 Research & Credit Requirements

 Students are required to complete 32 and 36 hours of graduate credit for the thesis and non-thesis options, respectively.
 No more than six hours of Special Topics courses may be counted in the minimum hours required by either route; any exceptions require specific Departmental approval.
-Students whose research is in the area of analytical, inorganic, orgainc, biochemistry or physical chemistry are required to take at least one graduate course in three of the five traditional areas of chemistry (analytical, inorganic, organic, biochemistry and physical).
+Students whose research is in the area of analytical, inorganic, organic, biochemistry or physical chemistry are required to take at least one graduate course in three of the five traditional areas of chemistry (analytical, inorganic, organic, biochemistry and physical).
 Students are limited to 12 hours of research credit.
 Specific course requirements are to be determined in consultation with one’s research advisor.

 In addition, applicants must:

-- hold an undergraduate degree in Chemistry;
+- hold an undergraduate degree in Chemistry, or an equivalent degree approved by the Chemistry department;

 - have GRE (Graduate Record Exam) scores sent to Graduate Admissions.